cloudflare/workers-docs/content/sites/start-from-scratch.md

      zone_id = "42ef.."
      route = "example.com/*"
      ```
-   (Note: the wildcard selector is important to ensure that paths to your assets match and are loaded properly)
+   (Note: the wildcard selector is important to ensure that paths to your assets match, and are loaded properly)

  - **workers.dev**: Set `workers_dev`  to true.
 This is the default.